 Check the Details of Your Insurance Policy

 Flood Insurance.
-It’s a common misconception that flood damage is included in homeowners insurance policies, but that is not the case.
-Damage from stormwater, an overflowing body of water, or other similar events are not covered.
-FEMA estimates that just one inch of floodwater can cause up to $25,000 in damages, so a flood insurance policy is an essential protection for homeowners.
+It’s a common misconception that flood damage coverage is included in homeowners insurance policies, but that is not the case.
+Damage resulting from stormwater, an overflowing body of water, or other similar events typically are not covered.
+The Federal Emergency Management Agency (FEMA) estimates that just one inch of floodwater can cause up to $25,000 in damage, so a flood insurance policy is an important protection for homeowners.

 Know Your Hurricane Deductible & Other Costs

-Update Your Policy to Reflect Your Insurance Needs
+Update Your Policy to Reflect Your Needs

-Be sure to follow Insurance Office of America on social media, as well, to stay up to date on all hurricane-related insurance topics.
+Be sure to follow Insurance Office of America on social media as well to stay up to date on all hurricane-related insurance topics.